 The minor must have integrity in its own right and must complement the major.
 The minor field must demonstrate wholeness within itself and contribute to the student's overall doctoral program.
 Minors are normally formulated within a single program area.
 However, an interdisciplinary or individualized minor is also possible.
 Interdisciplinary or individualized minors require a written description of the minor's underlying theme along with a rationale for each course's contribution to that theme through the Minor Justification form.
-This form should be submitted and approved by the Graduate Studies Office prior to enrolling in the minor courses.
-Major area courses may not be used in the minor.
+This form should be submitted and approved by the Graduate Studies Office prior to enrolling in the minor.